michaelbe812/rx-stateful/libs/rx-stateful/README.md

 - ⚙️ powerful configuration possibilities e.g. to keep the last value on refresh
 - ⚡️ non-flickering loading state for great UX

-Hint: You can use it on both sync and async Observables.
-However the real benefits you will get for async Observables.

 ## Installation
 ```bash